 What is Prolotherapy for Pets?

-Prolotherapy is also known as “proliferation therapy” or “regenerative injection therapy”.
+Prolotherapy for pets is the same procedure as “proliferation therapy” or “regenerative injection therapy”.

 In prolotherapy, mild irritants are injected into injured areas to stimulate healing and repair of the damaged tissues.